rust-lang/book/second-edition/nostarch/chapter17.md

 <!-- Above -- so Post can transform, or so Draft can transform? -->
 <!-- Technically it's so the Draft value can transform into another value,
 which changes the state of Post-- I've tried to clarify. /Carol -->

+To consume the old state, the `request_review` method needs to take ownership of the state value.
+This is where the `Option` in the `state` field of `Post` comes in: we call the `take` method to take the `Some` value out of the `state` field and leave a `None` in its place, since Rust doesn’t let us have unpopulated fields in structs.
+This lets us move the `state` value out of `Post` rather than borrowing it.
+Then we’ll set the post’s `state` value to the result of this operation.

+We need to set `state` to `None` temporarily, rather than code like `self.state = self.state.request_review();` that would set the `state` field directly, to get ownership of the `state` value.
+This ensures `Post` can’t use the old `state` value after we’ve transformed it into a new state.

 The `request_review` method on `Draft` needs to return a new, boxed instance of a new `PendingReview` struct, which represents the state when a post is waiting